GNOME Web: Firefox Sync

 Since GNOME 3.26 and until GNOME 47, Web had support for Firefox Sync, which allowed users to sync their bookmarks, history, passwords, and open tabs with Firefox Sync, which could then be shared between any copy of Firefox or Web that the user signed into Firefox Sync with.

 In GNOME 47, it was disabled because of Mozilla changing the way Firefox Sync worked.

 Extensions

-Web once supported extensions and a package was maintained containing the official ones.
+Web once supported custom extensions and a package was maintained containing the official ones.
 This was later removed due to problems with stability and maintainability.
 Some popular extensions, such as ad blocking, were moved to the core application.

 The project has expressed an interest in implementing support for the WebExtension add-on format used by Chrome, Firefox, and some other major browsers, if interested contributors can be found.
 Experimental support for WebExtensions was introduced in GNOME 43.